Welcome to SanctumTools

 Why I Built This

-I live with rapid cycling bipolar disorder, PTSD, autism, and BPD.
-On bad days, I can experience 10+ distinct mood states before dinner.
+On bad days, I experience 10+ distinct mood states before dinner.
 I've tried every mood tracking app out there, and they all ask the same useless question: "How are you feeling today?"

 I don't have "a day."
 I have twelve different hours that feel like twelve different people lived them.